Muan County: Modern history

+On 29 December 2024, a Jeju Air Boeing 737–800 passenger aircraft operating as Flight 2216 overshot the runway at Muan International Airport and crashed into a barrier.
+Out of the 181 occupants, 179 people (all 175 passengers and 4 of 6 crew members) were confirmed to have been killed and at least two were injured in the worst aviation accident to have occurred on South Korean soil.

+Administrative divisions

+Muan County administers three towns (eup) and six townships (myeon).

+Namak-ri, where the provincial government of South Jeolla is located, is in Samhyang-eup.

 Location

-Muan County is located on the western tip of the South Western part of the Korean peninsula.
-It acts as the primary link between Sinan county with the rest of the Korean mainland.
+Muan County is located on the western tip of the southwestern part of the Korean peninsula.
+It acts as the primary link between Sinan County with the rest of the Korean mainland.
 Numerous beaches are also found on Muan's coast.

-Muan borders Yeongsan river with Naju and Hampyeong to the north, Yeongam to the east, Mokpo to the south.
+Muan borders Yeongsan River with Naju and Hampyeong to the north, Yeongam to the east, Mokpo to the south.
 These surroundings have influenced the industrial and cultural structure of Muan County.

 Enterprise city

 Muan was designated an enterprise city by the South Korean government for the Honam region (Southwest).
 The South Korean government and China have agreed to develop an industrial complex in a joint venture.
 It was reported that the Chinese government officially promised to invest in and help establish the complex area, which includes the construction of a college and distribution warehouses among other things such as a Chinatown for expatriates.

 Mud

 Muan includes a large area of mudlands.
 The western area of the Korean peninsula has a large amount of mud thanks to the Rias coast.
 However, many mudlands have been destroyed or reclaimed for expanding city areas or industrial complexes.

 The mudlands of Muan were designated one of the wetlands of the Ramsar Convention.

-In the Muan mudflats, tourists can not enter the sea without permission to protect the mudflats.
-But, tourists can see the road that opens like the " Miracle of Moses " to reveal its face when the tide falls twice a day.
+In the Muan mudflats, tourists cannot enter the sea without permission to protect the mudflats.
+But tourists can see the road that opens like the "Miracle of Moses" to reveal its face when the tide falls twice a day.